Return to List of Excel Functions

 HLOOKUP Function Examples in Excel, VBA, & Google Sheets

 Download the example workbook

-This Tutorial demonstrates how to use the Excel HLOOKUP Function in Excel to look up a value.
+This tutorial demonstrates how to use the HLOOKUP Function in Excel and Google Sheets to look up a value.

-The HLOOKUP Function Hlookup stands for horizontal lookup.
+The HLOOKUP function is used to perform Horizontal Lookups (as opposed to VLOOKUPs which perform Vertical Lookups).
 It searches for a value in the top row of a table.
 Then returns a value a specified number of rows down from the found value.
-It is the same as a vlookup, except it looks up values horizontally instead of vertically.

 HLOOKUP Function Syntax and Input: